 In these cases, the discharge can be of a yellow-green color and may be accompanied by other symptoms such as a stinging sensation when urinating, difficulty starting to urinate, and itchiness in the region.

-What to do: It is important to see your doctor confirm a diagnosis and start antibiotic treatment with azithromycin or ceftriaxone.
+How to treat: It is important to see your doctor confirm a diagnosis and start antibiotic treatment with azithromycin or ceftriaxone.

 Pelvic inflammatory disease, or PID, is an infection of the female reproductive organs, which generally starts in the vagina and progresses to the uterus, causing yellow discharge and other symptoms such as fever over 38ºC, pain at the bottom of the stomach and vaginal bleeding.

-What to do: You should see your doctor for assessment, this condition requires treatment with antibiotics for about 2 weeks.
+How to treat: You should see your doctor for assessment, this condition requires treatment with antibiotics for about 2 weeks.
 During treatment, you should avoid sexual contact.

 What can cause yellow discharge in pregnancy